Twelve-Day War: 19 June

 The IAF hit targets in Tehran with airstrikes during the night of 18 June.
 In the morning, Israel hit dozens of military facilities in Iran including air defense and missile production sites.

 The IR-40 reactor containment building at the Arak Nuclear Complex was destroyed as were nearby distillation towers.
-Earlier in the day, Israel had told told residents of the surrounding areas of Arak and Khondab to evacuate.
+Earlier in the day, Israel had told residents of the surrounding areas of Arak and Khondab to evacuate.
 Israel said there was no danger of radiation leakage.
 The IAEA said that the reactor was "not operational and contained no nuclear material".
 The IDF said it believes it has destroyed two thirds of the Iran's missile launchers.
 The IDF said that its drones struck Iranian soldiers who were repairing ballistic missile launchers.

 Overnight Iran fired a ballistic missile salvo at Israel that was intercepted by the IDF.
 Israel also downed two Iranian drones headed toward the north of Israel.
 In the early morning, Iran fired a barrage of around 20 ballistic missiles at Israel, striking at least four sites in central and southern Israel, including the Soroka Medical Center in Beersheba, Tel Aviv, Ramat Gan, and Holon.
 According to Israel's Ministry of Health, 271 people were injured, and a Soroka hospital spokesperson reported significant damage to the hospital.
 A cluster bomb was also used in the attack, with one hitting a home in Azor.

 The Soroka Medical Center suffered a direct hit, causing extensive damage and a suspected chemical leak.
 Seventy-one people were lightly injured there.
 Israeli president Isaac Herzog said the hospital was a "beacon of coexistence for Israelis and Palestinians".
 In Ramat Gan, 22 people were injured, a missile impacted near several high-rise buildings, and several apartment buildings were damaged with 16 people were injured.
 Later, Iran fired at least 10 missiles at northern Israel, with no reports of impacts or casualties.